lyndon025/playtested/src/content/article/2023-04-01-a-stellar-platformer-fighting-game-inspired-by-super-smash-bros--full-review---flash-part.md

 ---
-title: "A stellar platformer fighting game inspired by Super Smash Bros. | Full Review - Flash Party"
+author: lyndonguitar
+category: Review
-description: "Flash Party is a platformer fighting game developed by XD and is released free-to-play for both Android and PC platforms, featuring a gameplay inspired by Super Smash Bros., with its own original characters and live-service element."
+description: Flash Party is a platformer fighting game developed by XD and is released free-to-play for both Android and PC platforms, featuring a gameplay inspired by Super Smash Bros., with its own original characters and live-service element.
+featured: false
 pubDate: 2023-04-01
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "flash-party"]
+tags:
-featured: false
+- taptap
+- flash-party
-thumb: "/images/reviews/2023-04-01-a-stellar-platformer-fighting-game-inspired-by-super-smash-bros--full-review---flash-part-0.avif"
+thumb: /images/reviews/2023-04-01-a-stellar-platformer-fighting-game-inspired-by-super-smash-bros--full-review---flash-part-0.avif
+title: A stellar platformer fighting game inspired by Super Smash Bros. | Full Review
+  - Flash Party
 ---

 <div class="gallery">